 Jabra didn’t announce pricing on its new model, but its two other portable Bluetooth speakers are the updated $199 SoleMate and the $99 Solemate Mini.
 The Mini is available in black, with additional color options coming soon, the company said.
 The updated Solemate will be available in a couple of weeks.

-All three Jabra models feature NFC for tap-to-pair functionality, a ruggedized design for outdoor use, and hands-free speakerphone capability.
+All three Jabra models feature nearfield communications (NFC) for tap-to-pair functionality, a ruggedized design for outdoor use, and hands-free speakerphone capability.

-The new model, available in gray, will be larger than its counterparts at 11.9 by 4 by 5.4 inches and feature a longer battery life of 14 hours of music playback compared to 8 and 10 hours for the other models.
+The new model, available in gray, will be larger than its counterparts, at 11.9 inches by 4 inches by 5.4 inches, and feature a longer battery life of 14 hours of music playback compared with eight and 10 hours for the other models.
 The Soulmate Max also adds Bluetooth AVRCP.

 Braven expanded its portable Bluetooth selection to seven models with the $89 Braven 440, making it the company’s new opening-price model.
 The company’s previous opening price point was $119 for the 570, which is still in the line.
 The line tops out at $299.